jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/020-single-string.md

 Nearly everyone seems to know how to do this without training, to some degree.

+Give a rubber band to a small child, and it's a safe bet that before long, without any prompting, they will discover how to make different sounds with it.

 On a basic level we all know how to make music with a vibrating string.